Solomon-Danso/HDSS_Internal_WebApp_Frontend/README.md

 2. Mark Lesson Notes [Done]
 3. Website Admin section, Software Administration Section, System administration
 4. Annoucement, News and Reports[Next]
-5. Contact Information and Live Video Calls
+5. Contact Information and Live Video Calls [WIP]
 6. CCTV Camera Section
 7. All Id's for student,Admin and Teachers can be accessed using a QR Code